 Our friend Beth went with us to explore another community north of Tucson.
 We had a fun afternoon and joked that this kitchen island was really a kitchen continent – especially to three people used to living in an RV.

-Randy grew up in Tucson and had always wanted to return there.
+Randy grew up in Tucson and had always wanted to return.
 The desert is beautiful around Tucson, even having Saguaro National Park nearby.
 Tucson was the leader in the heart-strings, clean air and beauty categories.

 Yet, we had enjoyed our times in Mesa so knew we should also consider the Phoenix area.
-For two people who used to drive through Phoenix during our college commute from Flagstaff to Tucson, to be considering it as a landing spot was a major mind shift!
+For two people who used to drive through the area during the college commute from Flagstaff to Tucson, to even be considering Phoenix as a landing spot was a major mind shift!

 Phoenix is the choice we eventually made – for a variety of reasons.
 We want to live by a major airport.
 Mayo is in Phoenix and will be part of our lives going forward.
 Randy’s brother and our sister-in-law are here.
 Spring Training is here.